Digger Phelps: Broadcasting career

 Phelps began his broadcasting career when he served as a commentator for ABC Sports' basketball coverage at the 1984 Summer Olympics in Los Angeles.
 In 1992, he continued his broadcasting career when he provided color commentary for that year's NCAA tournament for CBS.
 He joined ESPN the next season and worked for them until 2014 as a college basketball studio and game analyst.

-During the April 7, 2014 broadcast of "College GameDay", Phelps announced that he was leaving ESPN.
+During the April 7, 2014 broadcast of College GameDay, Phelps announced that he was leaving ESPN.
 "I spent 20 years at Notre Dame as a coach and now 20 years here at ESPN doing a great job with all you people.
 And now it's time for me to move forward, and this will be my last time on TV," Phelps said.
 Phelps added: "It's been a great run.
 Twenty years is always my target for everything, and it's time to move forward."

-Off the court

-After retiring from Notre Dame, Phelps briefly worked for the Office of National Drug Control Policy in the administration of George H. W. Bush and also served as an observer in the 1993 elections in Cambodia.
-In 1995, he made what was considered then to be a farcical announcement that he was running for president.

-Phelps is a great fan of opera.
-The well-rounded former coach made a cameo appearance in the Notre Dame student opera performance of Offenbach's "Orpheus in the Underworld".
-Phelps played the part of Bacchus, the God of Wine, in two performances in April 2006.

-A lifelong Chicago Cubs fan, Phelps has thrown out numerous ceremonial first pitches at Wrigley Field and has sung during the 7th inning stretch for 20 consecutive years as of August 2017.

-Phelps released his memoirs in 2007, titled "Undertaker's Son: Life Lessons from a Coach."
-Phelps co-wrote the book with Jack Colwell, and the book details Phelps' upbringing, professional success and life principles.
-In 2017, Phelps wrote the book "Father Ted Hesburgh: He Coached Me," co-written with Tim Bourret.
-The book chronicles the life of Father Theodore Hesburgh, who served as Notre Dame's president from 1952 until his retirement in 1987 and was a key figure in the civil rights movement.

 Personal life

-Phelps resides in South Bend and has three adult children.
+Phelps resides in South Bend with his wife Terry, and has three adult children.
 His eldest, Karen, was married to baseball pitcher Jamie Moyer.
 He is a member of the Tau Kappa Epsilon fraternity at Rider College.

 Phelps was instrumental in the restoration of various programs at John McDonogh High School in New Orleans post-Hurricane Katrina.
 His gifts helped to restore the sports program and helped to launch a four-year Culinary Academy in partnership with the Louisiana Restaurant Association Education Foundation and the Recovery School District on December 15, 2010.